jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/OperatorsOverloading/task.md

-Before we dive into object-oriented programming, we will learn about another useful feature of C++ language that can help to make your code easier to read and understand.
+Before we dive into object-oriented programming, we will learn about another useful feature of the C++ language
+that can help to make your code easier to read and understand.
 This feature is __operator overloading,__ and it allows you to define various operators, like arithmetic operators `+`, `-`, `*`,